This should be a straightforward up and down of a crumbling promenade in a struggling seaside town that long since threw in the towel to Blackpool?

 The Tuscan portico and triglyph frieze, obviously, turns out to be part of Morecambe's old Town Hall and Lancaster City Council's HQ #2, no less.
 Inside there is the hardest working staff in the North West, probably, constantly trying to transform the town but 2020 is what could be a potential game-changer, tourism-wise.

-looks to transplant what Cornwall has enjoyed for nearly twenty years to a smaller version by the Irish Sea but only if government funding is forthcoming.
-Three thousand visitors a day in high season, they say, so forget about the sailing club, the parking will be up in Carnforth if it gets the go-ahead, hopefully.
+looks to transplant what Cornwall has enjoyed for nearly 20 years to a smaller version by the Irish Sea but only if government funding is forthcoming.
+3,000 visitors a day in high season, they say, so forget about the sailing club, the parking will be up in Carnforth if it gets the go-ahead, hopefully.

 Blame looks to lie with both parties, Edmonds and his operation for failing to deliver on the projected visitor numbers and Lancaster City Council for, well, thinking that it would.

 Heading up Lord Street and there's more of a village feel where the only thing missing is a duckpond, perhaps?
 There's more unexpected brickwork in the form of a 14th-century archway and it was moved back here when the Town Hall no longer wanted it.

 This was once Poulton Hall, you see, a medieval mansion that was home to George Washington's ancestors, no less, but that was when it was all fields round here.

 Well, fields and sea, actually, although there's no real sense of the saltwater with some of the Industrial Revolution-era construction more suited to a big city, say.